-(1) "Managing pharmacist" means a pharmacist currently licensed in this state who accepts responsibility for the operation of a pharmacy in conformance with all laws and rules pertinent to the practice of pharmacy, and who is personally in full and actual charge of the pharmacy and personnel.
+- (1) "Managing pharmacist" means a pharmacist currently licensed in this state who accepts responsibility for the operation of a pharmacy in conformance with all laws and rules pertinent to the practice of pharmacy, and who is personally in full and actual charge of the pharmacy and personnel. - (2) "Standing order" means an order transmitted electronically or in writing by a practitioner for a drug or device for multiple patients or for one or more groups of patients.

-7.02 Prescription (1) REQUIREMENTS. (a) A prescription drug order shall include all of the following:
+7.02 Prescription (1) REQUIREMENTS.
+A prescription drug order shall include all of the following: